 Integral Constants and Intervals.
 The basic SMG notion allows one to express that two fields have the same value (by the corresponding has-value edges leading to the same value node) or that their values differ (using the above mentioned explicit non-equivalence relation).
 In order to improve the support of dealing with integers, SMGs can be extended by associating value nodes with concrete integral numbers.
-These can be respected by the join algorithm (at least up to some bound), or they can be abstracted to intervals or some other abstract numerical domains.
+These can be respected by the join algorithm (at least up to some bound as done in the Predator tool discussed below), or they can be abstracted to intervals (also supported by Predator) or some other abstract numerical domains (which we plan for the future).